 Provide as many details as possible: If, for example, a neighbor’s tree was neglected and fell onto your property, causing damage, be sure to tell your carrier.
 If a storm caused the tree to fall, be sure to provide details about the severity of the weather.

 Be prepared to pay your deductible: If you experience a covered loss due to a fallen tree, you will be responsible for paying the appropriate deductible.

 Your homeowners insurance, or car insurance, covers damage from a fallen tree in many instances.
 But, it’s important to know when you’re covered and when you’re not.
 So review your policy with your local insurance agent and ask plenty of questions about when a fallen tree is covered by your insurance and when it isn’t.

 An annual insurance review helps ensure your policies are up to date with the coverage you need today.
-Contact your local insurance agent to discuss your recent life changes and update your policies as needed.
+Contact your to discuss your recent life changes and update your policies as needed.